IsabelaSanchez/61040-portfolio/assignments/assignment1.md

 stakeholder
 feature
 ### Domain 9
 Finding a time to speak with family weekly: One of the most difficult things to plan for me is weekly calls with my family.
-I know it is part of my wellbeing but it is a lot of time.
+I know it is part of my wellbeing, but it is a lot of time.
 Every time I call my family, it is never less than a 2-hour call.
 Usually, we talk over video calls or send voice notes when schedules don’t line up.
-I really enjoy hearing about their daily lives, but sometimes it’s hard to coordinate because of time zones and different routines.
-I often feel guilty if a week goes by without talking to them, even though I know everyone is busy.
-I’d like to make this habit more consistent by setting a fixed day or time, so it becomes part of my routine rather than something I squeeze in
+I often feel guilty if a week goes by without talking to them, even though I know I am the one who is always busy.
+I’d like to find a way to make this a weekly habit that can fit all the areas of my life.

 problem
 stakeholder
 feature
 ### Domain 10
-Using music to learn a new language: I enjoy using music to learn a new language because it makes the process more fun and memorable.
-I often listen to songs with lyrics in the target language and try to follow along, looking up words or phrases I don’t understand.
-Sometimes I repeat lines out loud to practice pronunciation, or even sing along to get the rhythm right.
-I like how music gives me cultural context too, but I sometimes get caught up in just enjoying the song and forget to focus on learning.
-I’d like to be more systematic by combining music with other study methods, so I can turn casual listening into real progress. problem stakeholder feature
+Using music to learn a new language: I am a melomaniac and an aspiring musician, so I really enjoy using music to learn a new language because it makes the process more personal and memorable.
+When I start learning a new language, the first thing I do is explore their popular music.
+I often look for memes that I didn't know were in that language or songs from series and movie soundtracks.
+I started learning English when I was 16 years old, and I remember having a notebook with lyrics of my favorite English-speaking artist.
+In that time, I didn't know about the existence of Spotify, so I would listen to radio stations that included music in English.
+Sometimes I repeat lines out loud to practice pronunciation, or even sing along to memorize the song. problem stakeholder feature